sleeplessinc/dadu/README.md

 	</script>

-## Test
+## Demo

-To test, run the server ...
+To demonstrate, run the server in test mode:

+	$ npm install dadu
-	node dadu.js
+	$ node dadu.js

 Then load localhost:4080 in your browser.
 When the server is in testmode it will return a test page that you can